 The Wine Appreciation class will allow you to easily learn about wine from a true wine scientist and winemaker without intimidation and prerequisites.
 Unofficially labeled as one of Purdue's coolest classes, Wine Appreciation is now open to the public and 100% online.
+It is now available as a certificate or as individual mini-tours of notable wine regions.
+Both can be purchased as a gift.

 You will take a virtual trip around the world of wine to learn about various wine production techniques, with guided sensory evaluations of more than 40 recommended regional wine styles, all the way from sparkling wines to dessert wines.
 You’ll study the history of global winegrowing, universal winemaking principles, and the economic and political impact of the wine industry as part of modern agriculture.
+You will visit notable wine regions from around the globe, including the U.S. West Coast, Indiana, France, Germany, Italy, Spain, Portugal, South America, South Africa, Australia, and New Zealand.

 - Wine History